 In 1947 the School of Art was under the direction of Joseph Plaskett, who had studied art in Vancouver, as well as in New York with Hans Hofmann at the Art Students’ League.
 According to Tony Tascona, who also studied under him, Plaskett was very much influenced by Hofmann and taught his students “…the elements of abstract art based on colour.”
-However, Mikuska recalls that the style of teaching at the time was still classical: students were instructed to draw still lifes and plaster casts of antique sculptures, and the focus was primarily on depiction.
+However, Mikuska recalls that the style of teaching at the time was still classical: students were instructed to draw still lifes and plaster casts of antique sculptures, and the focus was primarily on naturalistic depiction.
 When he began studying art, Mikuska found it very challenging.
 Despite this he was motivated to continue working and was very interested in learning about art.
 He took classes with the British sculptor Cecil Richards – who continued to teach sculpture at the School of Art when it was taken over by the University of Manitoba – and Edna Tedeschi.
 It is important to note that at this point, Mikuska still had not really come to adopt Modernist tendencies in his art.
 He must have had some exposure to Modernism since there were several abstract paintings hanging on the walls at the School of Art, such as Bertram Brooker’s Sounds Assembling.
 However, he does not remember being affected by these artworks, in part because he found them difficult to comprehend.

-In 1959, Albert Gibsonresident of the University of Manitobainitiated a merger between the University and the Winnipeg School of Art.
-Following this, there was a distinct shift in the way that art was taught, and the type of art that students were encouraged to look at and produce.
-This shift was precipitated in part by the arrival of William Ashby McCloy, who became the Director of the chool in 1950.
-McCloy was trained at the University of Iowa and recruited several of his to work alongside him in establishing the program at the University of Manitoba: Richard Bowman, John Kacere, and Robert Gadbois.
-McCloy was enthusiastic about modernizing the chool and his attitudes affected both staff and students.
+In 1959, Albert Gibson, President of the University of Manitoba, initiated a merger between the University and the Winnipeg School of Art.
+Following this, there was a distinct shift in the way that art was taught at the School, and the type of art that students were encouraged to look at and produce.
+This shift was precipitated in part by the arrival of William Ashby McCloy, who became the Director of the School in 1950.
+McCloy was trained at the University of Iowa and recruited several of his fellow Iowa graduates to work alongside him in establishing the new program at the University of Manitoba: Richard Bowman, John Kacere, and Robert Gadbois.
+McCloy was enthusiastic about modernizing the School and his attitudes affected both staff and students.
 Mikuska recalls that there was a profound shift as a result of the transition, stating that “the attitude was different.
 We were being flooded with ideas and images that we had never thought about.”

 Mikuska was also affected by the change that occurred in the learning environment at the School of Art.
 Prior to it being taken over by the University of Manitoba, it was relatively easy to enroll – a not insignificant factor for a high school dropout.
 Once it became part of the University, however, new standards were put in place, and this was reflected in the classroom.
 He states in his interview with Oliver Botar that “All of the sudden, I caught on [to the fact that] everything I presented was open to debate and criticism.”
 The environment that they fostered was one of constructive criticism and encouragement, and it is clear that in it, Mikuska was able to both thrive and explore new artistic ideas.